vsch/idea-multimarkdown/BUILD.md

 * Run gradle `test` task from the IDE Gradle tool window or `./gradlew test` from the command line.

+:information_source: Some tests contain absolute `file://` URL to images contained installation directory which will depend on the project directory.
+Actual and expected text for these tests will reflect difference in project location.

 ## Notes

 The gradle build is a work in progress.
 The project was switched from